rivasbolinga/globe-connect/README.md

         />
   <br/>

-# 📖  Countries list <a name="about-project"></a>
+# 📖  GlobeConnect <a name="about-project"></a>

  <a name="about-project"></a>
 <!-- PROJECT DESCRIPTION -->

-**Countries list** is a webapp that renders the list of the 250 worldwide countries name flag and its continent.
-Click in any country and you will go to a separated page to see all de data from that country.
-Lastly, you can also filter the countries you see by continent.
+GlobeConnect is a revolutionary web application that brings you an immersive experience of exploring the diverse countries of the world.
+With a user-friendly interface and comprehensive features, GlobeConnect allows you to effortlessly navigate through a collection of 250 countries, providing essential information at your fingertips.

 </div>